The Data Stewardship Challenge

 Updating Sockeye Productivity Synthesis: A Case Study for What Agencies Could Do Now

-This case study revisits a comprehensive sockeye productivity dataset assembled from several agency sources by academic researchers (Peterman and Dorner 2012).
+This case study revisits a comprehensive Sockeye Salmon Oncorhynchus nerka productivity dataset assembled from several agency sources by academic researchers (Peterman & Dorner, 2012).
 We reflect not on the significant work the research team accomplished, but rather on the preventable organizational and technical barriers that impeded their work—and continue to burden data compilation updates and reuse efforts today.
-Their study examined productivity trends across 64 sockeye salmon stocks spanning Washington, British Columbia (B.C.), and Alaska and found common trends in declining productivity across the North American range of sockeye salmon (Peterman and Dorner 2012).
+Their study examined productivity trends across 64 Sockeye Salmon stocks spanning Washington, British Columbia (B.C.), and Alaska and found common trends in declining productivity across the North American range of Sockeye Salmon (Peterman & Dorner, 2012).
 This work was important for sockeye conservation and management in that it pointed to common, broad-scale marine trends in sockeye salmon productivity, rather than idiosyncratic stock-specific, freshwater effects—an insight not accessible without a monumental data integration effort.
 Attempting to replicate or build upon this analysis today is an arduous, time-consuming, and error-prone endeavour due to fragmented data sources, inconsistent formats, and lack of standardized practices among the key organizations involved: the Washington Department of Fish and Wildlife (WDFW), Fisheries and Oceans Canada (DFO), and the Alaska Department of Fish and Game (ADF&G).

 Each section below highlights a key challenge faced by the team and proposes practical steps based on our best practices (Table 1) that data-holding agencies could do to enable easier integration, validation, and updating of salmon datasets across jurisdictions and decades.
 This case study illustrates how implementing the foundational concepts and practical recommendations outlined in this paper can transform data stewardship practices within these organizations.
 By doing so, they can significantly enhance data accessibility, quality, and interoperability—ultimately enabling more efficient and accurate analyses that support salmon conservation and management.